zspatter/automate-the-boring-stuff/chapter_projects/combine_pdfs/README.md

 - Find all PDF files in the current working directory
 - Sort the filenames so the PDFs are added in order
 - Write each page, excluding the first page, of each PDF to the output file

+## Ideas for Similar Programs

+Being able to create PDFs from the pages of other PDFs will let you make programs that can do the following:

+- Cut out specific pages from PDFs
+- Reorder pages in a PDF
+- Create a PDF from only those pages that have some specific text, identified by extractText()